 The action is being spearheaded by financial services provider Wynsam Wealth on behalf of the claimants.

 The claimants argue that in terms of Section 29(n) of the Medical Schemes Act, no medical scheme may charge different rates to different people based on arbitrary conditions.
+They may only vary one’s contribution rate based on income and number of dependants.

 They also claim that the ancillary fee was made to look compulsory and that even Discovery’s own staff were under the impression that it was.